filecoin-project/venus/CONTRIBUTING.md

     merge because they have most context.
 Creators, if you really care about the commit message, squash ahead of time and provide a nice commit message because someone might merge for you.

+## Where should I start?
+* Take a look at issues labelled [E-good-first-issue](https://github.com/filecoin-project/go-filecoin/issues?q=is%3Aopen+is%3Aissue+label%3AE-good-first-issue) or [E-help-wanted](https://github.com/filecoin-project/go-filecoin/issues?q=is%3Aopen+is%3Aissue+label%3AE-helped-wanted).

 ## Gotchas
 * Equality